lineage-vayu/.github/profile/README.md

 # LineageOS for Xiaomi POCO X3 Pro (vayu)

 Welcome to the LineageOS for the Xiaomi POCO X3 Pro, codenamed **vayu**.
-This repository contains the necessary configurations and source code to build LineageOS for this device.
+This organisation contains the necessary configurations and source code to build LineageOS for this device.

 ---